CFA® Fixed Income

 Level 2 Fixed Income Syllabus, Readings, and Changes

-The CFA Level 2 curriculum includes 49 total learning modules for 2023, with five centered on Fixed Income (10% of the total curriculum).
-There have been no changes to the L2 Fixed Income curriculum in 2023, except for minor updates.
+The CFA Level 2 curriculum includes 5 learning modules for the Fixed Income topic (10% of the total curriculum).
+There have been only minor updates to the L2 Fixed Income curriculum.

 No. of Learning Modules – 5 | No. of LOS – 50 | |